Ernest Llewellyn: Retirement

 Llewellyn retired as Director of the Canberra School of Music and as conductor of the Canberra Symphony Orchestra in 1980.
-In 1981-82 he established the Wollongong Branch of the Sydney Conservatorium of Music.
-Plans were in hand for a third visit to China and an exchange visit to Ottawa to conduct the Ottawa Symphony Orchestra and to advise on the establishment of a Conservatorium there, but he died on 12 July 1982, in Sydney.
+In 1981-82 he established the Wollongong Branch of the Sydney Conservatorium of Music, & taught at the Sydney Conservatorium for the students of Dorel Tincu who had passed in March 1981.
+Plans were in hand for a third visit to China and an exchange visit to Ottawa to conduct the Ottawa Symphony Orchestra and to advise on the establishment of a Conservatorium there, but he died on 12 July 1982 of a brain tumour, in Sydney.
 He is survived by his wife Ruth Llewellyn and his sons Dafydd and Richard.

 Later that month the retiring Governor-General Sir Zelman Cowen announced that the proceeds of his farewell concert would be devoted to the Ernest Llewellyn Memorial Scholarship, to help young musicians and the advancement of string playing in Australia.
 In 1985, Isaac Stern made a special trip to Australia to give a benefit concert at the Sydney Opera House in tribute to Llewellyn, with the proceeds (nearly $80,000) going to the Llewellyn Scholarship.
 This put the scholarship on a firm financial footing, and the first awards were made in 1987.

 Llewellyn was a member of the Board of Governors of the Frensham School in Mittagong.
 He was involved with the ABC for much of his working life, leading the ABC String Quartet (1949–52), appearing as soloist or concertmaster in many ABC concerts and broadcasts, conducting the ABC School Orchestral concerts, as an adjudicator for the ABC Concerto and Vocal Competitions and as a member of the Canberra Advisory Committee of the ABC.